NZ First MP Clayton Mitchell will not stand in election

 Based in Tauranga, Mitchell has been at the centre of some questions around the NZ First Foundation, which is being investigated by the Serious Fraud Office.

 Mitchell was said to be in charge of bringing in party donations, and used money from the foundation's fund for flights to Europe to "observe the EU elections" last year.
-His accommodation, while he was in the UK, was paid for by the right-wing Brexit Party.
+His accommodation in the UK, was paid for by the right-wing Brexit Party.

-The information was revealed in the annual Register of Pecuniary Interests – a list of all MPs' assets and debts, as well as all the gifts they have received and their overseas travel.
+The information was revealed in the annual Register of Pecuniary Interests – a list of MPs' assets and debts, as well as the gifts they have received and their overseas travel.

 The list does not say how much money the items, assets or travel cost, but it does not appear on the list unless its market value is deemed to likely be above $500.